COMP523-Team-M/swayambhu-archive/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The codebase runs on Next.js, and any code changes will automatically reflect in the browser.

+### Deployment

+The current project is running on [Carolina CloudApps](https://swayambhu-archive-dept-swayambhu-stories.apps.cloudapps.unc.edu/)